-London Hydro's Think Before You Print campaign has been running for five years to encourage the reduction of unnecessary printing to save time, money, energy, material resources, and trees.
+London Hydro's Think Before You Print campaign has been running for 6 years to encourage the reduction of unnecessary printing to save time, money, energy, material resources, and trees.
 Many strategies have been implemented such as eliminating printing where possible by switching to digital means.

-Since 2013, paper usage has been reduced by 24.5% using a total of 615,631 fewer sheets of paper.
-Over the last five years London Hydro has saved 74 trees through the Think Before You Print campaign.
+Since 2013, paper usage has been reduced by a total of 923,767 sheets of paper which also saved 111 trees through the Think Before You Print campaign.